 Restaurant startup: a guide from concept to launch focuses on an overview of setting up and launching a restaurant.
 In this article, we delve into the establishment of the vision, budget, and timeline.
 We’ll also do a summary overview (with links to more detail) for other areas, such as launch location, assessment and planning for decor, design, and service model identity, core values, and culture of the brand.
-A review of the market, technical and financial viability — of maintaining a competitive edge based on location and concept — are paramount at the beginning of your journey.
+Starting a restaurant involves a review of the market, technical and financial viability — of maintaining a competitive edge based on location and concept — are paramount at the beginning of your journey.

 If you’re thinking of opening a restaurant, you may be wondering if you need a restaurant consultant.
 The answer is, probably.
 Launching and maintaining a restaurant is more complex and complicated than many other types of ventures.
 A consultant has walked the path you’re stepping onto many times before.
 As such, they’ve witnessed the mistakes and with each new venture, they tweak better approaches to avoid common mistakes and navigate around common potholes.
 So the question isn’t whether you should hire a consultant, or the cost of hiring a consultant, the question is can you afford not to?